 • Great way to get your veggies in.
 The dish is packed with nutritious sweet potatoes, so you can feel good about indulging in it.
 Plus, it’s a fun way to get the whole family, especially picky eaters, to enjoy their vegetables.

 • Easy to make ahead.
-This sweet and savory side dish can easily be prepared up to three days in advance, making it the perfect go-to recipe for your Thanksgiving dinner or to serve during the holiday season!
+It’s so easy to prep this, up to three days in advance, making it the perfect go-to recipe for your Thanksgiving dinner or to serve during the holiday season!

 📋 Ingredients and notes